Budibase/website/content/blog/automation/business-process-optimization.md

 The trap that many businesses fall into is doing just that - failing to create an effective process model and hoping that technology will make up the shortfall.

-Check out our ultimate guide to business process management to learn more about how these different activities fit together.
+Check out our ultimate guide to [business process management tools](/blog/automation/business-process-management-tools).

 ### Internal blockers